TobyLobster/multiply_test/README.md

 ### 6. Multiply using Binary Coded Decimal (BCD)

 This can be done, but not very efficiently.
 [Here](https://llx.com/Neil/a2/decimal.html) is an implementation that uses the '[Russian peasant multiplication](https://en.wikipedia.org/wiki/Ancient_Egyptian_multiplication#Russian_peasant_multiplication)'.
+There is discussion of various methods on the [6502.org forum](http://forum.6502.org/viewtopic.php?t=4978).
 A multibyte BCD multiply (for numbers up to 255 bytes long!) is in [6502 Assembly Lanuage Routines](https://archive.org/details/6502_Assembly_Lanuage_Rountines_part_2/page/n15/mode/2up).